Adaptive Phased Management (APM) is the name of Canada’s plan for the long-term management of used nuclear fuel.

 APM is also designed to meet rigorous safety standards throughout all aspects of its design and implementation.

 Incorporating New KnowledgeA fundamental tenet of APM is the incorporation of new knowledge.
-We will adapt plans in response to advances in technical learning, international best practices, ongoing input of the public, insight from Aboriginal Traditional Knowledge, changes in public policy, and evolving societal expectations and values.
+We will adapt plans in response to advances in technical learning, international best practices, ongoing input of the public, insight from Indigenous Knowledge, changes in public policy, and evolving societal expectations and values.

 The implementation of APM will span many decades.
 Because of the timelines involved, it includes numerous opportunities to refine and adjust plans.
 Each step in the process provides an opportunity to take stock and make any adjustments before proceeding.